 Types of financing available to retailers

-This financing method functions in the same way as a home loan.
+This financing method functions in the same way as a home funding.
 However, the funds go toward commercial space for your business.
 You can also use them to purchase strip malls in addition to a single storefront for your business.

 Like other businesses, many small retail businesses rely on borrowed capital to purchase inventory, buy fixtures, expand, or bridge seasonal cash flow gaps.
 Financing retail businesses like restaurants, grocers, and other merchants can be challenging depending on the nature of the particular business.